Polymer/old-docs-site/app/1.0/docs/devguide/properties.md

 In addition, the `properties` object can be used to specify:

 *   Property type.
 *   Default value.
 *   Property change observer.
 Calls a method whenever the property value changes.
 *   Read-only status.
 Prevents accidental changes to the property value.
 *   Two-way data binding support.
 Fires an event whenever the property value changes.
 *   Computed property.
 Dynamically calculates a value based on other properties.
 *   Property reflection to attribute.
 Updates the corresponding attribute value when the property value changes.

+Many of these features are tightly integrated into the [data system](data-system), and are documented in the Data system section.

 Example { .caption }